Products and Services

 The Centers for Medicare & Medicaid Services (CMS) defines a Clinical Data Registry (CDR) as a registry administered by, or on behalf of, other non-public health agency entities.
 Clinical Data Registries provide information that can inform patients and their health care providers on the best course of treatment and for care improvements.
 In addition, CDRs can support specialty reporting by developing reporting for areas not usually covered by public health agencies but that are important to a specialist’s provision of care.
 CDRs can also be used to monitor health care quality and resource use.

-HEALTHeLINK is considered a Clinical Data Registry under the Promoting Interoperability Category and Public Health and Clinical Data Exchange objective, and can provide practices with an attestation supporting this objective.
+HEALTHeLINK is considered a CDR under the Promoting Interoperability Category and Public Health and Clinical Data Exchange objective and can provide practices with an attestation supporting this objective.

 Clinical Data Registry Reporting Attestation & Service Description